 Soham Town Council has and continues to express its deep concerns regarding policing and police presence in more rural towns and villages.
 Unlike its more urban counterparts this inequality of service provision remains a fundamental challenge in undertaking effective community policing of minor crime including antisocial behaviours.
-There needs to be leveling up of Public services not only wrt to the well publicized North South divide but that of the urban vs rural divide in Society.

 These public meetings and the town council’s written concerns elicited an unsolicited but insightful perspective on matters from a retired police officer and member of the public who has given permission for this article to be reproduced on this website.

 In 2019-20 Soham Town Council invested in new CCTV cameras throughout the town and hopes to expand this system effective reach incrementally in coming years.
-This system is supported by AI (artificial intelligence) software which allows amongst other advantages
+This system is supported by AI (artificial intelligence) software which allows amongst other advantages.

 - Remote access (not requiring dedicated facilities, staffing and overheads)